pushkarkadam/portfolio/my_collections/_posts/2021-12-14-code-breaking.md

 ##### Angles

 My first order of business was to decipher the angles.
 One of the clues from the safehouse pages was about a compass.
 Also, every angle in the message has a cardinal direction (East, West, North, South) and an intermediate direction (North East, North West, South East, South West).
-Digging deeper into some pages, I realised that the angles follow a number system of base 3.
+Digging deeper into some pages, I realised that the angles follow a number system that limits up to the number `3`.
 So, I concluded that the angles are as follows:

 ```
     10 00 11
      \ | /
       \|/
-  11-------01
+  11---+---01
       /|\
      / | \
     01 10 00